SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_NetVue.md

 ## Notes

-As this is a virtual driver, no connection to a real device is needed.
+As this is a virtual connector, no connection to a real device is needed.

-The following **spectrum** **drivers** are currently supported:
+The following **spectrum** **connectors** are currently supported:

 - **SED Decimator 8 port**
 - **Agilent E441B**